alzotov/outsystem-orders/README.md

  - permutate items,

- - build parcels(packages) based on absolute price by walking each
+ - build parcels(packages) based on (absolute) price criteria by walking each
    permutation (simply from beginning to the end),

  - sort them based on optimal weight (smallest mean deviation from